Skip to content

 Step 2: Submit a Demand Package

-After the investigation is completed, your lawyers will prepare a demand package.
-This package will include evidence and documentation to support your wrongful death claim.
-It will also include a wrongful death settlement request for the amount of monetary compensation you are entitled to receive.
+After the investigation is completed, your wrongful death lawyers will prepare a demand package that includes evidence and documentation to support your wrongful death claim, along with a settlement request for the amount of monetary compensation you are entitled to receive.

 The demand package is sent to the responsible party’s insurance company or legal team.
 Once they receive it, they will review it and make a determination.
-At this point, one of several things can occur.
-They could accept the settlement offer, or they could make a counteroffer.
-In rare situations, they may attempt to deny culpability.
+At this point, one of several outcomes is possible:

 Step 3: Negotiate

-Should the responsible party choose not to accept the demand package and submit a counteroffer, your lawyers will begin the negotiation process.
+Should the responsible parties choose not to accept the demand package and submit a counteroffer, your lawyers will begin the negotiation process.
 The process continues until all parties agree upon a monetary amount.
-You have the final say on whether to accept the settlement offer or proceed with the lawsuit and go to trial.
+You have the final say on whether to accept the settlement offer or proceed with the wrongful death lawsuit and go to trial.

 Step 4: Reach a Settlement

-Suppose the responsible party accepts the demand package or a wrongful death settlement is reached through negotiation.
+Suppose the at-fault party accepts the demand package or a wrongful death settlement is reached through negotiation.
 At this point, your lawyers will review with you the terms and conditions of the settlement.
-If you agree, you will sign the legal paperwork, and your claim is settled.
+If you agree, you sign the legal paperwork, and your wrongful death claim is settled.

 Step 5: Go to Trial